 For those who are just starting out, your content strategy (or content management) covers any tangible media your brand creates and owns.
 This can be text, imagery, videos—pretty much anything.
 Your brand’s content strategy is the part of your overall digital marketing plan that continuously showcases who you are and what value you bring to your industry.
 But even if you already have a content strategy in place, it’s never a bad idea to revisit and potentially reassess how you can keep things sharp and fresh.

 Whether you’re forming a strategy or looking over your existing strategy, your content should be up-to-date, innovative and engaging.
-Here are some tips and tricks to help you develop your best content.
+Here are some tips and tricks to help you develop your best content marketing strategy.

 Starting Out: Ask Yourself Some Questions